-It is noted that the project through land clearing activities has potential to impact on Greater Bilby habitat.
-This impact is anticipated to be minimised over time by rehabilitation of mining areas.
-Management and monitoring of rehabilitation is addressed in the Vegetation Management Plan and at a higher level in the Mine Closure Plan.
-Management targets specific to rehabilitation are thus limited to achievement of rate of rehabilitation in this Plan.
+It is noted that the Project through land clearing activities has potential to impact on fauna habitat.
+This impact is anticipated to be minimised over time by rehabilitation.
+Management and monitoring of rehabilitation whilst addressed in this Plan, is addressed more comprehensively in the Greater Bilby Habitat Rehabilitation Plan required by Condition 9-1 of Ministerial Statement 1080.
+Management targets specific to rehabilitation documented in this FEMP are for those parameters considered most relevant to Greater Bilby habitat establishment, which should also benefit the Dampier Peninsula Goanna.